CPK Insurance

 What Workers Compensation Insurance Covers

-Colorado workers compensation coverage generally pays for work-related medical expenses, lost wages, disability benefits, vocational rehabilitation, and death benefits when an employee is injured or becomes ill because of the job.
+Colorado workers compensation coverage can help pay for work-related medical expenses, lost wages, disability benefits, vocational rehabilitation, and death benefits when an employee is injured or becomes ill because of the job.
 In Colorado, that protection is tied to state compliance, so employers with 1+ employees need a workers compensation policy in Colorado unless they fall into an exemption such as sole proprietors, partners in partnerships, or members of LLCs.
 The coverage also includes employer liability coverage, which is part of the policy structure and helps protect the business when a covered workplace injury leads to a claim dispute.

 For Colorado employers, the practical details matter.
 A claims process that goes through the Colorado Division of Insurance means your documentation, payroll records, and employee classification codes should be clean before an injury happens.
 The policy does not turn every incident into a covered claim; it is built around workplace injury or occupational illness connected to the job.
 That is especially important in sectors common across the state, including construction, healthcare, food service, and technical services, where job duties can change from desk work to field work, patient care, kitchen work, or jobsite labor.